This is such an exciting time for PKD science! Advancements in PKD research are bountiful and we have the scoop to keep you up to date.

 Basic research to understand PKD is the foundation that all therapy development is based on.
 Learn about key discoveries and the ongoing effort to find a treatment and cure for PKD.

-Currently there is no approved medication or treatment for PKD in the United States.
 Learn about potential treatments for PKD that are in the pipeline and being employed in other areas of the world.

 Paying for health-related expenses is a complicated and stressful business.
 We provide information to help you navigate through this as best you can.